Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 #### Remote Cache Hit

-When the Alluxio client requests for data not available in a local Alluxio worker, the client reads from the corresponding remote worker.
+When requested data is stored in Alluxio, but not on a client's local worker, the client will perform a remote read from a worker that does have the data.
 After the client finishes reading the data, the client instructs the local worker, if present, to create a copy locally so that future reads of the same data can be served locally.
 Remote cache hits provide network-speed data reads.
 Alluxio prioritizes